 Candidates for a Third Officer U. S. Coast Guard unlimited license are required to complete the following practical training programs to be eligible for graduation.
-They must be in training a minimum of three years according to Federal Regulation.

 - 1. Ship Laboratory (maintenance) and watch standing - 2.
-Two cruises aboard a training ship (at least 135 days total) - 3.
-The Cadet Shipping Program (minimum of 60 days for engine cadets; minimum of 90 days for deck cadets) - 4.
-The Fire Training Program - 5.
-Lifeboat Training - 6.
-All Regimental requirements - 7.
-All Standards of Training, Certification, and Watchkeeping (STCW) required courses
+Two cruises aboard a training ship (at least 135 days total)

+- 3. The Cadet Shipping Program (minimum of 60 days for engine cadets; minimum of 90 days for deck cadets)

+- 4. The Fire Training Program

+- 5. Lifeboat Training

+- 6. All Regimental requirements

+- 7. All Standards of Training, Certification, and Watchkeeping (STCW) required courses